Skip to main contents

 • Creating systems that allow flexible work styles, such as through the expansion of the childcare reduced working-hours system

-• Actively recruiting female new graduates and mid-career hires
+• Actively recruiting female new hires

 • Encouraging women to take the exams for promotions to leadership and management positions